Starting an LLC in DC is Easy!

-How long does it take to get an LLC approved?
+How long does it take to get a Washington D.C.
+LLC approved?
 LLC processing time is 5 to 7 business days online, up to 3 weeks by mail.
 Expedited processing is available.

 Step 4: Create an LLC Operating Agreement

 Creating a Washington DC LLC operating agreement is the only way to legally lock down your LLC’s management and ownership structure.
-Having this document in place will give you something to return to if a dispute or lawsuit arises.
+Having an operating agreement in place will give you something to return to if a dispute or lawsuit arises.